mentatpsi/OSGenome/README.md

  Currently, Human Genome testing uses [GRCh38](https://www.nature.com/articles/d41586-021-00462-9#:~:text=The%20most%20recent%20version%20of,has%20been%20repeatedly%20'patched)

+### Steps to introduce Orientation in a Pre-Existing Environment
+If you are attempting to retrieve Orientation a new environment must be set up (deleting the json files in data folder).
+I recommend backing up the files before doing this so you can go back to it

 ## Does OS Genome work through other SNP/Ancestry sites?
 Currently, there is a script I can upload to convert the formats.
 MyFamilyTree.com, for instance, uses a comma to separate their data, while 23AndMe uses tabs, that's pretty much the main difference.
 If there's enough demand, I can easily include it to the workflow... so feel free to request the addition.
 As OS Genome improves, a lot of functionality is likely to arise.